NERV-DAO/documentation/NERV by-laws.md

 <p align="center">
 <b>( article 6 )</b><br>
-Ethical committees
+Angels (ethical committees)
 </p>

 Are the organs responsible to evaluate the level of corruption within the DAO.
-Essentially it attempts to bring to light and resolve internal disputes specially those related to the allocation of resources from NERV's treasury.
+Essentially it attempts to bring to light and resolve internal disputes especially those related to the allocation of resources from NERV's treasury.

 <p align="center">
 <b>( article 6-b )</b><br>
 Convocation
 </p>

-For every medium or highly impactful approved proposal an ethical committee is to be established.
+For every medium or highly impactful approved proposal, an ethical committee (group of angels) is to be established.

 <p align="center">
 <b>( article 6-c )</b><br>
 Composition
 </p>

-Each ethical committee is composed of at most 10 members.
-Applicants are ranked according to their reputation and by plurinomial consensus.
+Each ethical committee is composed of at most 10 members (angels).
+Applicants are ranked according to their reputation and by plurinominal consensus.
 An algorithm that takes advantage of these two factors is required. (elaborate)

 <p align="center">
 <b>( article 6-d )</b><br>
 Work order
 </p>

-I. Members of ethical committes are allowed to participate in meetings of the related yellow, blue and red teams.
+I. Angels are allowed to participate in meetings of the related yellow, blue and red teams.

 II.
-Are encontraged to meet regularly and to publish those meetings in a specific view of the on-line platform.
+Are encouraged to meet regularly and to publish those meetings in a specific view of the on-line platform.

 <p align="center">
 <b>( article 7 )</b><br>